ee292d/labs/lab6/README.md

 ## Fine-tuning and Preparing a Model

-Follow the instructions in `notebook.ipynb` to fine-tune a small base model on a chat dataset, then prepare the fine-tuned weights for deployment on you Raspberry Pi.
+Follow the instructions in `notebook.ipynb` to fine-tune a small base model on a chat dataset, then prepare the fine-tuned weights for deployment on your Raspberry Pi.
 You should open this notebook in Colab.

 ## Deploying